-After more of constant walks, without lunch (which is a foolish act while trekking a long trail) but with some cold wind and mild rain we were at our second campsite, which was abandoned and was being stopped from use by the local shepherds.
+After more of constant walks, without lunch (which is a not wise act while trekking a long trail).
+But with some cold wind and mild rain we were at our second campsite.
+The campsite was abandoned and was being stopped from use by the local shepherds.

 In hurry we pitched our Quechua Two Men Tent and used a tarp over the open stone hut for our kitchen.

 Water was sourced by Shri Maan Singh Gurung from nearby glacier.
-As usual a few of our friends climbed up nearby hill for the sighting of the Mountain Pass in distant and with that we prepared the last batch of soup followed by tea.
+As usual a few of our friends climbed up nearby hill for the sighting of the Mountain Pass.
+Rest of us prepared the last batch of soup, followed by tea.

-Mr Maan Singh Gurung started the fire with woods and shrubs that was carried along till the campsite by all of us.
+Mr Maan Singh Gurung started the fire with woods and shrubs, which was carried along till the campsite by all of us.

-Again heavy rain followed in and three of us were inside the stone hut, which was used by us as kitchen, good time that was with sharing of each other’s experiences be it regarding trekking or cooking .
+Again heavy rain followed in and three of us were inside the stone hut, which was used by us as kitchen.
+It was good time, with sharing of each other’s experiences be it regarding trekking or cooking.
 Rain was heavy but for short moment.

 As usual after dinner all of us slipped in to our sleeping bags BUT were kept awake with huge sounds of rock falls and glacier break ups across the other side of the valley.

 Now we understood why that campsite was abandoned.
-It was because of constant rock falls and glacier break ups in distant mountains and even in same campsite the fallen rocks and boulders had proved that, some long time back, the very same campsite had experienced rock falls.
+It was because of constant rock falls and glacier break ups in distant mountains.
+Even in same campsite the fallen rocks and boulders had proved that, it had experienced rock falls.

 Next morning we had to start off for the trail very early, so the first thing to do was get water for tea.

-Water which was sourced from nearby glacier now was very difficult to collect because the same glacier was frozen and water was trickling like small droplets.
+Water which on previous day was sourced from nearby glacier, now was very difficult to collect.
+Because the same glacier was frozen and water was trickling like small droplets.

-(Skipping breakfast and lunch in mountains takes very huge toll on your body, especially if you are also carrying your backpack with tents and mats and the results are clearly visible, like facial bones try to come out of your face.)
+The results are clearly visible, like facial bones try to come out of your face.
 Eating dry fruits and biscuits does not help much.